abhishekarya1/DSA-2k23/recursion.md

 Two templates:
 1. Pick/NotPick - subsequences
-2. FOR loop - permutations & combinations, there is no base case as such, not-pick step is absent
+2. FOR loop - permutations & combinations, there is no base case as such, not-pick step is absent (this is used when we want to skip duplicates)

 Base cases: In Pick/NotPick it is `i == arr.size()`.
 In FOR loop approach base case isn't required since FOR loop range takes care of array traversal bounds
 ```cpp